CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 The first task in the workflow is the begin task of the flow. on_failure is a reserved key.
 For the default navigation the result of FAILURE goes to on_failure, the result of SUCCESS goes to the next step.
-You can also define custom navigations with targets like: another task or flow results (e.g. SUCCESS / FAILURE).
+You can also define custom navigations with targets like: another task or flow results (e.g. SUCCESS / FAILURE) - in this case the default navigation rules are ignored.
 Every task can use: predefined operation or subflow, (see [Task](#docs/#task)).

 Property	|Required	|Default	|Description